games2click/games2click.github.io/docs/specifications/api/apis.md

 Field `symbol_won` is optional, if the game isn't yet finished, the field is not set or is empty.

-## URL `/api/play/<player_slug>` (put)
+## URL `/api/plays/player_move/<player_slug>` (PATCH)

+A player makes their move.

+Every game is responsible to determine what data it is expecting on a player move.
+Some games might only need a very simple structure while others might need more information on a player move.

-Player does its move.
-The data of the move is sent to the backend.
-The backend validates the move and the game state is updated.
-The frontend implementation is responsible to get the game state after this operation to determine the game state after that move, for example if the current player won or the game is finished.
+The data of the move is sent to the backend where the move is validated and the game state is updated.
-The frontend game plugin is responsible to send the data in a format the backend game plugin can understand.
+If the move is valid, the new game state is returned back to the frontend.

+The implementation of the game in the frontend interprets the new game state after the player move, it for instance updates the game display.

-For easier understanding of the dtos example data of the game tic tac toe is used.
+For easier understanding of the DTOs example data of the game Tic-Tac-Toe is used.

 ### DTO `game_move` (request)